Stages of ovarian cancer

 2c - the cancer has grown into other tissues in the pelvis and there are cancer cells in fluid taken from inside your abdomen

-Stage 3 cancer of the ovary means the cancer has spread outside the area surrounded by your hip bones (the pelvis) into the abdominal cavity.
-Your cancer is also stage 3 if cancer is found in the lymph nodes in your upper abdomen (tummy), groin or behind the womb.
+Stage 3 cancer of the ovary means the cancer has spread outside the pelvis into the abdominal cavity.
+Your cancer is also stage 3 if cancer is found in the lymph nodes in your upper abdomen, groin or behind the womb.
 So stage 3 cancer can be

 - 3a - using a microscope, cancer growths can be seen in tissue taken from the lining of the abdomen